RNabila/Final-Game/README.md

 - **draw_background(canvas):** Draws the background with soft gradients and geometric shapes for a modern and sophisticated look.
 - **draw(canvas):** The main function that draws the game elements, including the background, player, trash, resources, inventory, and event log.
+- **draw_text:** This can be used to write text on the screen and color them, make them as big as you want, etc.

 #### Instructions and Inventory